plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

     this.errorPresentationFactory.register('MyErrorPresentation', MyErrorPresentation);

-    // Register the custom events directive action this.eventsFactory.register('CustomEvents', CustomEventsDirectiveAction);
+    // Register the custom events directive action this.eventsFactory.register('CustomEvents', CustomValueChangeListener);
   }
 }
 ```
-# Documentation for [fivase-presentation] and [fivase-eventHandler].
+# Documentation for [fivase-renderer] and [fivase-valuechangelistener].

-## Using `[fivase-presentation]` and the Presentation Factory
+## Using `[fivase-renderer]` and the Presentation Factory

-When working with form validation, the `IPresentationDirectiveAction` interface controls how validation results are presented.
-You can supply your custom implementations either through the **PresentationDirectiveActionFactory** (set up in `@NgModule`) or with the `[fivase-presentation]` attribute.
+When working with form validation, the `IRendererAction` interface controls how validation results are presented.
+You can supply your custom implementations either through the **PresentationDirectiveActionFactory** (set up in `@NgModule`) or with the `[fivase-renderer]` attribute.

 Use the factory for consistent, reusable presentation logic across your application.
-If you need a one-off custom implementation for a specific input or prefer to handle the presentation logic directly, you can use the `[fivase-presentation]` attribute by passing the class name as the attribute value.
+If you need a one-off custom implementation for a specific input or prefer to handle the presentation logic directly, you can use the `[fivase-renderer]` attribute by passing the class name as the attribute value.

 ### Example Usage: